virgili0/Virgilio/README.md

 - How to deploy my model on AWS
 - How to deploy my model on Azure

-Later on, i'll do an entire guide on AWS, strongly linked with this one :)
+Later on, i'll do an entire guide on Cloud Computing with AWS and Azure!

 ### ...
 Coming Very Soon!
 Stay tuned :)